-Elder abuse comes in many forms and can be perpetrated by family members, friends, caretakers or nursing home facilities.
-It is usually physical but emotional and financial abuse or exploitation is just as harmful if not more devastating.
+Elder abuse under penal code 368 pc comes in many forms and can be perpetrated by family members, friends, caretakers or nursing home facilities.

-The main feature of this crime is that the victim must be at least 65 years of age.
-Because senior citizens are particularly vulnerable to harmful or offensive acts by others, and are helpless or unaware of how to report criminal conduct, Penal Code 368 was promulgated to offer special protection and severe penalties for those who commit such crimes against the elderly.
+Because senior citizens are particularly vulnerable to harmful or offensive acts by others and maybe helpless or unaware of how to report criminal conduct, Penal Code 368 was promulgated to offer special protection and severe penalties for those who commit such crimes against the elderly.

 - You intentionally or willfully1, or with criminal negligence2, personally subjected the elder or dependant adult to unjustifiable physical pain or mental suffering or permitted another person to do so

 - You had a legal duty to care for the elder

 - You exhibited conduct that was likely to produce great bodily harm or death